As U.S. coronavirus death toll tops 50,000, handful of states edge toward reopening

 Oklahoma was opening some retail businesses on Friday, Florida started letting people visit some of its beaches last Friday, South Carolina began easing restrictions on Monday, and other states will relax guidelines next week.
 A Republican, Trump has given mixed signals about when and how the country should begin to get back to work after weeks in lockdown.
 This month he called for Democratic governors to "liberate" their states but, in a reversal this week, he told a news conference he disapproved of Georgia's move to reopen.

 Late on Thursday, Trump sparked fresh confusion over the prospects for treating COVID-19, suggesting that scientists should investigate whether patients might be cured by ingesting disinfectant.
 The comments prompted doctors and health experts to warn the public not to drink or inject disinfectant.
-Lysol and Dettol maker Reckitt Benckiser issued a statement of its own.

-"Under no circumstance should our disinfectant products be administered into the human body (through injection, ingestion or any other route)," the company said.
-CONFUSING FOR CUSTOMERS
+On Friday, Trump said his remarks were meant as sarcasm.

+Asked about the 50,000 deaths and whether he felt any responsibility, Trump told reporters at the White House on Friday: "I think we've done a great job."
+He pointed to early estimates that suggested the coronavirus could lead to at least 100,000 deaths in the United States.
+"We're going to be, hopefully, far below that.
+If we didn't take quick action, you could have lost many millions of people."

+In practice, many Texas businesses have been doing this for weeks or stayed open outright, as Governor Greg Abbott's classification of essential businesses included all big-box stores, bike shops, dry cleaners and farmers markets.
+In Austin, tech worker Dan Jones, 32, sat in his car outside the Party City retailer that offers curbside pickups on its items for birthday parties, holidays and other festivities.

-Michigan Governor Gretchen Whitmer on Friday extended her stay-at-home order through May 15 as the Midwestern state, but she lifted restrictions on some businesses and allowed the public to take part in outdoor activities such as golfing.
+“We should definitely not be reopening everything, but this has been fine, I feel safe because I’m not having to walk around in the store with a bunch of people,” said Jones, wearing a black mask and with his window halfway down.
+Michigan Governor Gretchen Whitmer on Friday extended her stay-at-home order through May 15 but she lifted restrictions on some businesses and allowed the public to take part in outdoor activities such as golf.

 ALSO READ